zaixrx/syn/README.md

 # Syn Programming Language
-sen (c in arabic) is a statically typed C-inspired hobby programming language that runs on a stack-based synVM with it's own runtime providing (hopefully) garabage collection and JIT compilation
+syn (c in arabic) is a statically typed C-inspired hobby programming language that runs on a stack-based synVM with it's own runtime providing (hopefully) garabage collection and JIT compilation